berachain/docs/apps/core/content/learn/index.md

 ## BeaconKit ⛵✨

 BeaconKit is a modular framework developed by Berachain for building EVM [consensus clients](/learn/help/glossary#consensus-client).
-It integrates the benefits of the Cosmos SDK, including increased composability, single slot finality (SSF), and more.
+It integrates the benefits of CometBFT consensus, including increased composability, single slot finality (SSF), and more.

 Read more in [What Is BeaconKit](/learn/what-is-beaconkit).